koza/ducttapejs/README.md

 ## Introduction
 DuctTapeJS is a very light weight web application framework.
 Following the convention over configuration design paradigm.
-It offers you an easy way to structure your webapp along with some built-in functionality like making API requests, getting, setting and validating form data, loading indicators, etc...  and then gets out of your way.
+It offers you an easy way to structure your webapp along with some built-in functionality and then gets out of your way.

+**Built-in Functionality**

+ - URL routing
+ - Making API requests
+ - Getting, setting and validating form data
+ - Loading indicators

 ## Recommended Libraries To Include In Your Project
  - Bootstrap - for layout